 Unlike legal operators, illegal operators also don’t pay a dime in taxes, robbing state and local governments of more than $13 billion in tax revenue each year.

 On this page, you will find the latest figures on the size and scope of the illegal market, along with details on how consumers, industry members and allies, and media can combat illegal operators.
-Ready to learn more?
-Click on the group that applies to you to get involved today.

 As a consumer, it’s critical to be able to spot the difference between legal and illegal gambling operators and know the pitfalls of playing illegally.
 That’s why the American Gaming Association encourages players to Have A Game Plan and play legally and responsibly.